vuer-ai/vuer_mjcf/README.md

-# vuer-mjcf: MuJoCo Environments for VR Teleoperation
+# vuer_mjcf: MuJoCo Environments for VR Teleoperation

 A Python library for creating and visualizing MuJoCo manipulation tasks in VR using Vuer.